Article I. Name and Purpose

 Section 2: Responsibilities.
 Each Branch shall maintain an official membership list.
 The Steering Committee will, from time to time, review the status of Branches to insure that they are in minimum compliance with the Constitution.

 Section 3: Representatives.
 Every Branch shall elect one of its members to a seat on the Local’s Steering Committee.
-Every Local member may vote in only two Branch elections for Steering Committee representatives, although they may be a member of as many Branches as they wish.
+Every Local member may vote in only one Branch election for Steering Committee representative.
 Young Democratic Socialists of America chapters in New York City may jointly elect one representative, who will serve as their representative on the Leadership Committee.

 Section 4: Revoking status.
 A Branch may have its status revoked by a majority plus one vote of the Steering Committee following a hearing open to all Local members.

 Article VIII: Electoral Endorsements

-Section 1: Branch Recommendations.
+Section 2: Branch Recommendations.
 Candidates running in districts wholly contained within one geographic Branch of the Local must be recommended by the branch.
 In order for the recommendation to be valid, the endorsement must be recommended by sixty percent of members voting.
 Quorum shall be a number of members equal to the average attendance of the last 4 branch meetings.
-Candidates running in districts that overlap more than one Branch must be first recommended by at least half of the geographic Branches in that district, by a vote of sixty percent of the dues-paying members attending a meeting of each Branch.
+Candidates running in districts that overlap more than one Branch must be first recommended by at least half of the geographic Branches in that district.
 Notice must be sent to members of each relevant Branch at least a week in advance that an endorsement will be considered at a branch meeting.
 No online vote may commence until the endorsement has been discussed at the branch meeting.
 Branches are encouraged to hold an in-person vote at the meeting as long as they communicate who voted and the results to those administering the election.
-Once a sufficient number of Branches recommends an endorsement, it goes to an Endorsement Meeting of the Local or to the Citywide Leadership Committee, as outlined in Sections 2 and 3.
+Once a sufficient number of Branches recommends an endorsement, it goes to an Endorsement Meeting of the Local or to the Citywide Leadership Committee, as outlined in Section 4.

 Article IX: General Provisions